ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {: #is-data-migration-supported}
 {: faq}

 No, currently only local storage data migration is supported.
-If you still want to migrate data from File or Block storage, then please use a third party tool such as `RSync`.
+If you still want to migrate data from File or Block storage, then please use a third-party tool such as `RSync`.
 [Here](/docs/cloud-infrastructure?topic=cloud-infrastructure-faqs-vmware#is-data-migration-supported) is a sample script that uses `RSync` to help with the data migration for the file and block volumes.

 ## Is the migration intrusive?
 {: #is-migration-intrusive}
 {: faq}

- In most cases the migration is non-intrusive.
+ In most cases the migration is nonintrusive.
 It can be done while the server is up and running.
 However, the source server does need some free space to do the image capture of the machine.
 In addition, RMM does require SSH (port 22) to be open on both the server and target in order to perform the migration.
 The CPU consumption for image capture and copying to the target should be minimal.

 ## What data does the Discovery tool identifies from VMware vCenter?
 {: #what-data-does-discovery-identify}
 {: faq}

 The discovery tool discovers guest VMs from VMware and it uploads into RMM as the source for migrating in a given wave.
-Each wave is named by ESXI host IP Address from which guest VMs are discovered.
+Each wave is named by ESXI host IP address from which guest VMs are discovered.

 ## What operating systems does support the migration?
 {: #what-os-support-migration}